ayumi-sato01/CSM-VI/README.md

    - cd CSM-VI

 ## Demo Walkthrough
-Watch this short demo to see how Zenny works:(coming soon)
+Watch this short demo to see how Zenny works: https://youtu.be/86btjYUOWY4